brainard23/pos-system/pos-app/TASK.md

   - Added validation middleware
   - Separated business logic from routes
   - Added proper error handling and type safety
+- [x] Enhance Products.tsx component content should be transfered in pages folder
+  - Moved Products component to pages folder
+  - Created reusable form components
+  - Implemented custom hooks for API calls
+  - Separated types into their own files
+  - Improved code organization and maintainability
+- [ ] Enhance the Api calls in the Product page apply our rules in api calling
+- [ ] setup unit test use Jest
 - [ ] Enhance Products.tsx, remove repetitive components and make it reusable
 - [ ] Only call fetch api for supplier and catigory when creating a product
 - [ ] create custom hooks